rayspock/analytics-go/Readme.md

 func main() {
-    // Instantiates a client to use send messages to the Rudder API.
+    // Instantiates a client to use send messages to the Rudder API. client := analytics.New(<WRITE_KEY>, <DATA_PLANE_URL>)
-    // User your WRITE KEY in below placeholder "RUDDER WRITE KEY" client := analytics.New(<WRITE_KEY>, <DATA_PLANE_URL>)

     // Enqueues a track event that will be sent asynchronously.